glotzerlab/spatula/docs/source/theory.rst

 Rotations are defined by the axis of rotation and the angle of rotation.
 Various representations of rotations exist, each with distinct advantages and disadvantages.
-In PgOP, we primarily use the Euler angle representation in the zyz convention because the relevant literature often adopts it :cite:`Altmann_WignerD`.
+In PGOP, we primarily use the Euler angle representation in the zyz convention because the relevant literature often adopts it :cite:`Altmann_WignerD`.
 A rotation operation is written as :math:`\hat{C}_{nz}`, where :math:`n` represents the order of rotation and the second letter indicates the rotation axis.
 Other axes besides :math:`x`, :math:`y`,